bihealth/bih-cluster/bih-cluster/docs/help/faq.md

 First of all, ensure that you are on a compute node and not on one of the login nodes.
 One common reason is that the system-wide Bash configuration has not been loaded, try to execute `source /etc/bashrc` and then re-try using `module`.
-In the case that the problem persists, please contact hpc-helpdesk@bihealth.de.
+In the case that the problem persists, please contact hpc-helpdesk@bih-charite.de.

 ## What should my ~/.bashrc look like?